 Stephy is a trained Club Pilates Teacher.
 She is in the Comprehensive teacher program which is a 500 hour training program that focuses on Joseph Pilates foundations in addition to new Pilates technique and apparatuses including the Reformer, Mat, Chair, Cadillac, Spring board, Special Populations, Anatomy, Spine Corrector, and TRX.
 Stephy was involved in a lot of different sports throughout her life but it wasn't until she found Pilates that her mind set for exercising changed.
 Pilates not only brought her joy, but it also changed her body in ways she never knew.
 It has given her a new sense of the mind- body connection and a release from her own chronic neck pain.
 During the pandemic, Stephy saw a lot of people dealing with health and mental issues.
 With the knowledge she has gained through Pilates, she is motivated to help clients achieve better body alignment and strength, prevent injuries, and develop a balanced lifestyle.
 In her free time, Stephy is also interested in running, hiking and kayaking.

 Anastasiia graduated from University of British Columbia in 2019 where she received her Bachelor’s of Kinesiology.
 During her studies at UBC, in order to have a better understanding of her profession, she volunteered at ICORD Centre as a treadmill assistant for patients with spinal cord injuries and at St. Vincent’s Hospital Langara as an elderly balance class assistant.
-After her graduation from UBC, she got certifications in ‘Myofascial Network Approach to Assessment and Treatment of Postural Malalignment and its Associated Pain’ and ‘Concussion Works Management’.
+After her graduation from UBC, she got certifications in ‘Integrative Movement System Foundations’, ‘NeuroKinetic Therapy Level 1’ and ‘Concussion Works Management’.
+Currently, she is particularly interested in the nervous system and how it communicates to the body.
+Her main goal is to help her clients to return to activities they love to do with confidence and without fear.
+She believes that body is very adaptable and resilient to any movements and loads with the right approach.
 Anastasiia was born in Ukraine, and moved to China when she was 10.
 Therefore, she can happily assist you in Russian and Chinese.
 In her free time, she loves dancing, skiing, exploring nature and of course eating lots of delicious Asian food.

 Practicing Kinesiologist, STOTT Pilates